 Rwanda gorillas are divided into 2; those for study or research purposes which are strictly accessed by scientists plus researchers only.
 Among these are Beetsme and Pablo’s Shida’s which have the highest number of gorillas.

-There are also ten habituated gorilla families that are for tourism purposes, so these are available for trekkers to visit.
+There are also ten Gorilla tracking groups in Rwanda habituated for tourism purposes, so these are available for trekkers to visit.
 At most 8 people may visit each of the gorilla groups every day and you may spend at most one hour.
 Among these gorilla groups are the: Uganda, Umubano, Susa group, Karinsimbi, Sabinyo, Hirwa, Amahoro, Bwengye, Group 13 (the Agasha group) and the Kwitonda.
 All these are mountain gorillas,” Eckhart, G.; Lanjouw, A. (2008).
 Mountain Gorillas: Biology, Conservation and Coexistence.”
 The Johns Hopkins University Press

 - Susa Group (Susa A Family)– this is the gorilla group that was researched by Dian Fossey.